andli28/SSM_experiment/README.md

 Note that for Qwen-7b, the rope scaling factor must be adjusted for the largest context being run.

-###Results
+### Results

-If you want to log results automatically, enable wandb in the global config.
-Otherwise results and more details can be viewed through /results/view.ipynb
+If you want to log results online automatically, enable wandb in the global config.

-###Configs
+Results and more details can be viewed locally through /results/view.ipynb

+### Configs

-General config values are located in /configs/global.json Model specific configs are located in /configs/models/model.json
+General config values are located in /configs/global.json.
+This controls general VLLM settings like batch size and temperature as well as benchmark specific settings like max_new_tokens

-###Credit

-We utilize some of the original code from LongBench and AdaLeval's prediction pipelines for our project
+Model specific configs are located in /configs/models/model.json.
+Models can be added or removed from this section

+The prompt for LongBench is located in /scripts/prompts

 ## Pure SSM Long-Context Track (Mamba) Initial tests (Located in /test_noteooks)